sorata000x/Skill-Tree/README.md

 Advanced Feature

+- Preview tree when hovering on group tabs
 - Backup skills (edit history)
 - Choose to have levels for a group or a skill
 - Store template